opnfv/daisy/docs/installationprocedure/vmdeploy.rst

           - compute

 NOTE:
-IF YOU SELECT MUTIPLE NODES AS CONTROLLER, THE 'ha' role MUST BE SELECT, TOO.
+IF YOU SELECT MUTIPLE NODES AS CONTROLLER, THE 'ha' role MUST BE SELECTED, TOO.

 E.g. OpenStack and ceph deployment roles setting